What you will study

 Block 4 – Conduct

-The teaching material aims to develop skills that will not only help you complete the module and prepare for the final project-based assessment, but are also transferable to a range of different employment settings.
+In this final teaching block, the material aims to develop skills that will help you complete the end-of-module project-based assessment, which are also transferable to a range of different employment settings.
+You will be taught how to design a research question, carry out a literature-based research project, and write and give feedback on an academic blog.

 Making social worlds has relevance to a wide range of employment situations including public administration, health and social services, education, business, and other private and public sector organisations.
-It offers students the opportunity to develop transferable skills, such as the ability to gather, analyse and present written information to audiences, present reasoned arguments, and write reports, and it will help you plan and design your own work.
+It offers students the opportunity to develop transferable skills, such as the ability to gather, analyse and present written information to different audiences, including online; present reasoned arguments; plan and design research; and give and receive constructive feedback as part of a team.